OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 - Increased reliability and independence; and
 - Based on open standards available to everyone.

-As such, the main advantages for researchers include lower costs, increased security and stability, no vendor 'lock in' with increased user control, and overall higher quality.
+As such, the main advantages for researchers (users) include lower costs, increased transparency, increased security and stability, no vendor 'lock in' with increased user control, and overall higher quality.
 Furthermore, sharing OSS allows researchers to receive credit for their efforts, for example through direct software citation [(Smith et al., 2016)](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/Reading%20Material_Open%20Source%20and%20Open%20Research%20Software/Smith%20et%20al.%2C%202016.pdf).

 Commonly used OSS services include the [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/) internet browser and the [LibreOffice](https://www.libreoffice.org/) full office suite.
 LibreOffice is similar to the popular Microsoft Office, including a word processor, spreadsheet manager, and slide presentation software, but is completely free and Open Source.